openfun/jitsi-magnify/docs/env.md

 - Default: True
 - Example: `true`

+#### MAGNIFY_JWT_USER_DEVICE_AUDIENCES

+A list of "audiences" (`aud` attribute in the OIDC token) that will be flagged as being reserved to device users.
+This allows us to differentiate these users in the interface and customize their experience and access rights.

+- Type: List as string
+- Required: No
+- Default: []
+- Example: `magnify-box,sip-gateway`

 ### Jitsi-related settings

 The following settings define the Jitsi instance and the payload of the Jitsi JWT tokens